Auralith

 Organization

-The building is composed of five distinct zones—Living, Sleeping, Service, and Guest—arranged around a central, circular core that contains the living and dining areas.
+The building is composed of four distinct zones—Living, Sleeping, Service, and Guest—arranged around a central, circular core that contains the living and dining areas.
 At the heart of the home lies a vibrant interior courtyard, a green space that anchors the building both spatially and environmentally, serving as a visual oasis and natural ventilation.
+All zones are connected by a continuous corridor that passes through the courtyards, providing a strong, intuitive spatial organization.

+Moving through the building is a journey through a sequence of courtyard oases, offering a serene and immersive experience drawn from traditional spatial principles.
 To the north, a shaded courtyard nestles against the mountain, creating an intimate, contemplative space.
 To the south, a private terrace is cooled by a pool and shaded by screens for ultimate comfort and relaxation.
 Two smaller courtyards enhance the journey: one within the sleeping zone offers a quiet retreat, while another near the entrance welcomes visitors with a moment of calm and beauty.
 Front and back terraces further extend the indoor-outdoor connection, framing the home in natural light and landscape.

 Approach and Strategy